-- 20. Some family members look for autobiographical parts and talk about them ("it didn't happen like that"), not realizing the event was a trigger.
-Others won't feel they understand writing and won't offer much support.
+- 19. (PAGE 49) Some family members look for autobiographical parts and talk about them ("it didn't happen like that"), not realizing the event was a trigger.
+Others won't feel they understand the writing and won't offer much support.
 In dysfunctional families, support of any sort might be hard to come by.
-Nevertheless, a good workshop can be like a good, supportive family. - 21.
-This quote comes from an essay called "Childhood and Poetry" by Pablo Neruda.
-It can be found in the book Twenty Poems, translated by James Wright and Robert Bly, but I read this quote in Lewis Hyde's book, The Gift. - 22.
-At some national conferences, the total hierarchy can be quite deep: Besides the authors as usual-often referred to as "contributors"-there may be novice observers who do not or rarely speak, and above contributors but below fellows are the "waitstaff," writers with a published work (but no book) whose tuition to the workshop is paid in exchange for acting as kitchen crew and waiters.
-From top to bottom: faculty, junior faculty, fellow, waitstaff, contributor, observer.
-Members of each level can be members of the same workshop group, sometimes getting in each others' way a bit. - 23.
-The poem I presented to the workshop is in the appendix, Examples, along with the notes I took at the time.
-By the time I put it in the workshop, it had been revised seven times, and had shrunk down from a loose two pages to what you see-the poet Thomas Lux acted as my shepherd.
-It was published in Ploughshares, Winter 1998-1999, Volume 24, Number 4. - 24.
-Opinions differ on where the moderator should sit.
-An experienced creative workshop leader told me the following:

-I think the moderator should sit in one of the strong places in the circle.
-For example,
+Nevertheless, a good workshop can be like a good, supportive family. - 20.
+(PAGE 50) This quote comes from Pablo Neruda, "Childhood and Poetry," in Twenty Poems, translated by James Wright and Robert Bly, and quoted in Lewis Hyde, The Gift. - 21.
+(PAGE 64) At some national conferences, the total hierarchy can be quite deep: Besides the authors as usual-often referred to as contributors-there may be novice observers who do not or rarely speak.
+Above the contributors but below the fellows are the waitstaff, writers with a published work (but no book) and whose tuition to the workshop is paid in exchange for their acting as kitchen crew and food servers.
+From top to bottom, the order is this: faculty, junior faculty, fellow, waitstaff, contributor, observer.
+Members of each level can be members of the same workshop group, sometimes getting in each other's way a bit. - 22.
+(PAGE 65) The poem I presented to the workshop is in Appendix A, in Examples, along with the notes I took at the time.
+By the time I put it in the workshop, it had been revised seven times and had shrunk down from a loose two pages to what you see-the poet Thomas Lux acted as my shepherd.
+See Richard P. Gabriel, "Jimmy, Jimmy, Oh Jimmy Mack," Ploughshares 24, no. 4 (1998-1999). - 23.
+(PAGE 72) Opinions differ on where the moderator should sit.
+An experienced creative workshop leader told me the following: "I think the moderator should sit in one of the strong places in the circle.
+For example, [the moderator should sit in one of the circled seats shown in the figure].
+This creates balance: If the moderator sits in the other places, the circle feels wobbly.
+However, I agree with your thoughts on light from the window."